mkg789/Web_scraping_Facebook_bot/README.md

 # Web_scraping_Facebook_bot
-A tool which can take images, titles and description from reddit and post it in Facebook post
+An automation python script which will take images, titles and description from reddit and post it in Facebook post

 Web scraping popular posts from a subreddit